braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/amazon_s3.md

 ![Role ARN]({{site.baseurl}}/assets/img/create_role_4_name.png)

-You should now see your newly created Role in the list.
+You should now see your newly created Role on the list.

 ### Step 4 - Link to Braze AWS {#role-arn-4}